-The baseline system under study is an European onshore wind farm using SG 5.0-132 wind turbines with 84-meter towers.
+The baseline system under study is an offshore SG 14 - 222 DD European wind farm, using 116 meters high towers.
 Since Siemens Gamesa started the LCA study, it was found interesting to extrapolate the results, as far as possible, to a test case of a European wind farm and not only to a specific site.
 The reason pursued, is to make the information extracted from this report useful to a wider audience.
-To achieve this goal, it has become necessary to create a generic wind farm model, representing a Siemens Gamesa European average client.
+To achieve this goal, it has become necessary to create a generic wind farm model, representing a Siemens Gamesa European average client

 2.2.1.
-The European SG 5.0-132 wind site
+The European SG 14-222 DD wind site

 The differences between the environmental impacts caused by the commissioning of various wind farms rely primarily on two variables, the location and the size of the site.
-The location of the wind farm is directly related to the environmental impact caused in the product distribution stage.
+The location of the wind plant is directly related to the environmental impact caused during the distribution stage.
 The farther the wind farm is from the production centers, the more logistics needed.